aranne/File-Storage-and-Search/README.md

 4. For each S[i], use a binary search on key.db to find a matching key value.
 If S[i] is found in key.db, set hit[i]=1.
 If S[i] is not found in key.db, set hit[i]=0.
 You must record how much time it takes to to determine the presence or absence of each S[i] in key.db.
 This is the total cost of performing the necessary steps in an on-disk binary search.
 Be sure to measure only the time needed to search key.db for each S[i].
 Any other processing should not be included.

-## Assignment 2
+## In-Memory Indexing with Availability Lists
 ## Introduction
-The goals of this assignment are three-fold:
+The goals are three-fold:
 1. To investigate the use of field delimiters and record sizes for field and record organization.
 2. To build and maintain an in-memory primary key index to improve search efficiency.
 3. To use an in-memory availability list to support the reallocation of space for records that are deleted.